-Educational institutions are like beekeepers.
+Educational institutions are like bee-keepers.
 While their principal aim is to provide education and raise people's earnings, in the process they create an array of external benefits.
 Students' health and lifestyles are improved, and society indirectly benefits just as orchard owners indirectly benefit from beekeepers.
-In an effort to provide a more comprehensive report of the benefits generated by education, the model accounts for many of these external social benefits.
+Aiming at a more complete accounting of the benefits generated by education, the model tracks and accounts for many of these external social benefits.